BBQ Chicken In A Foil Bag.

 When we got the television, it was perfect timing for me.
 Back in the early 70’s City-Tv was channel 79 on the UHF dial.
 City featured the Friday night Baby Blue Movie at midnight.
 All the boys at school would always talk about the previous week's movie.
 And not wanting to look like a stick in the mud, I talked as if I watched them also although I never really did because I had no TV.

 My number one mission would now be to watch the Baby Blue Movie on our new hand me down television every Friday night.
 My mother knew all about the movies and she had already forbidden me from ever watching such filth while living under her roof.
 The one thing I always had to remember was to have a little square patch of black hockey stick tape at the ready.
-When our television was turned off a tiny bright white spot would appear on the screen for about ten minutes before disappearing.
-I kept the volume very low and always had an ear open towards my mother’s room.
+When our television was turned off a tiny bright white spot would appear on the center of the screen for about ten minutes before disappearing.
+I kept the volume very low and always had an ear open towards my mother’s bedroom down the hall.

-If for whatever reason she woke up, I would quickly turn the TV off and place the black tape on the center of the screen to cover the bright spot.
-Even when the movie was over I would still place the tape over the spot when I went to bed.
-On those Friday nights after turning the TV off, there might as well have been a full moon in our living room because that tiny little spot was very bright.
+If for whatever reason she woke up, I would quickly turn the TV off and place the black tape right on the center of the screen to cover the bright spot.
+Even when the movie was over I would still need to place the tape over the spot when I went to bed.
+After turning the TV off, there might as well have been a full moon in our living room because that tiny little spot was very bright.
 I would always remove the tape first thing Saturday morning when I woke up.

-Although we now had a television, my mother always controlled what and when we watched.
+Although we now had a television, my mother always controlled what and when we could watch it.
 On most Sunday nights we would all watch television together.
 Shows like Walt Disney, The Walton’s, Apple's Way, The Mary Tyler Moore Show, Sanford And Son, Columbo, and Emergency were some of our favorites.

 I was now able to watch hockey on television when my mother would allow me.
 I no longer had to listen to games on the radio or walk over to a friend’s house to watch the Leafs play.
 Back in the early seventies, the Leafs were on television just twice a week, Saturday nights on CBC and Wednesday nights on CTV.